Denman Island Housing Project (Phase 2) – Engagement on Key Themes

 The Density Bank was established in 2008 in the Official Community Plan (OCP) to manage residential development by capping total densities and encouraging land conservation through the transfer of densities from protected lands into the bank.

-In practice, however, it has proven challenging to use.
-Each application requires an amendment to the OCP, making the process slow and complex.
-The bank is also disconnected from broader planning efforts, lacks clear guidance on where density should go, and is poorly understood.
+The density bank has proven challenging to use and is disconnected from broader planning efforts, lacks clear guidance on where density should go, and is poorly understood.

 How the Density Bank is Structured:

-- Local Trust Committee (LTC)-initiated zoning changes that result in unused residential densities
+– LTC-initiated zoning changes that result in unused residential densities

 dwelling unit, affordable housing means a deed restricted and/or rent controlled dwelling unit that is secured by a housing agreement, and is available to persons with a low income as defined by housing agreement for the dwelling unit; (Denman LUB)